Aqueous Film-Forming Foam (AFFF) Lawsuit

 Military personnel are another group who may qualify for lawsuits due to AFFF exposure.
 This firefighting foam was used at military bases and installations for decades and can still be present there today.

-In August 2024, more than 1,000 gallons of AFFF was accidentally discharged at a former military base in Maine, leading to the foam spreading outside of the base and chunks of it being carried away by the wind.
+In August 2024, more than 1,000 gallons of AFFF were accidentally discharged at a former military base in Maine, leading to the foam spreading outside of the base and chunks of it being carried away by the wind.

 Even at military bases where a serious fire never took place, AFFF was often discharged through practices, tests and training exercises.